Proud members of the Anti-bullying Alliance

 - Monitoring future behaviour and taking appropriate course of action.

 All incidents of bullying will be recorded to allow tracking, monitoring and evaluation.
 This will in all instances include:

 This information will be used by the Senior Leadership Team for:

 - Sharing of good practice

 - Identifying where bullying is a factor in non-attendance at school

 At Meden we aim to create a positive learning environment where students take responsibility for their own and each other’s well-being.
 For example;

 - Curriculum opportunities in class are used to raise awareness about bullying and our anti-bullying policy, create an anti-bullying ethos and encourage students to manage their relationships positively with others.

-- We use the British Values programme to develop social and emotional skills such as empathy and the management of feelings, thereby providing continuity from primary to secondary education.
+- We use the Personal; Development programme to develop social and emotional skills such as empathy and the management of feelings, thereby providing continuity from primary to secondary education.

 - Assemblies and mentor time are also used to promote awareness of the negative consequences of bullying.